nonblocking/mashroom/packages/plugin-packages/mashroom-session-provider-redis/README.md

  * *client*: Options for the Redis client. *redisOptions* are just to the *Redis* constructor of [ioredis](https://github.com/luin/ioredis
    Checkout out the [ioredis](https://github.com/luin/ioredis) documentation for all available options.
  * *prefix*: The key prefix.
 Appends to whatever prefix you may have set on the client itself.
-(Default: sess:)
+(Default: mashroom:sess:)
  * *ttl*: TTL in seconds (Default: 86400 - one day)

 <span class="panel-info">